 - Machinist Level 1 Skills Certificate (entry-level) and a Machinist Level 2 Skills Certificate (advanced)

 - Pipe Welding Skills Certificate

-These health care* programs, which have also recently been added, provide excellent opportunities for good paying jobs as well as a quality health care workforce:
+These health care* programs and courses, which have also recently been added, provide excellent opportunities for good paying jobs as well as a quality health care workforce: